Join the Education and Child Development Department at NORC at the University of Chicago as a Research Assistant.

 - Coordinate project activities and events, including setting up meetings and conference calls and liaising with consultants and local data collection firms

 - Bachelor's degree required.
-A degree in early childhood, psychology, education, other social science, public policy, economics, or statistics is a plus.
-Degrees in other subjects may be considered, if other relevant skills apply
+A degree in education, or other relevant social science or public policy field is a plus.

 |WHAT WE DO: